Save Money By Comparing EOBs with Medical Bills

 - by Michelle

-The guest post below was written by Michelle, the creator of Operation Husband Rescue.
-She is a stay at home mom on a mission to rescue her husband from his 9-5 grind.
-Make sure to follow her journey to financial independence.
+The guest post below was written by Michelle a stay at home mom who is on a journey to financial independence.

 Are you one of those people who get a letter from your insurance company in the mail, open it to see that it's not a bill, crumble it up into a wrinkled ball, and then promptly toss it straight into the garbage can?